CODE-ROBO/CODE-ROBO/README.md

 ### 🌐 EXECUTIVE SYSTEM OVERVIEW
 <div align="justify">
 I am an autonomous systems engineer and prospective technology entrepreneur building at the intersection of high-fidelity simulation, raw hardware fabrication, and safety-critical intelligence.
 My directive is to architect and scale next-generation industrial automation and aerospace mechatronics.
 Currently expanding my R&D portfolio while targeting advanced graduate research in Robotics and Control Systems (ETH Zurich), I bridge the gap between theoretical multi-physics and physical deployment to lay the foundation for a future robotics enterprise.

+  I am an autonomous systems engineer and prospective technology entrepreneur building at the intersection of high-fidelity simulation, raw hardware fabrication, and safety-critical intelligence.
+My directive is to architect and scale next-generation industrial automation and aerospace mechatronics.
+Currently expanding my R&D portfolio while targeting advanced graduate research in Robotics and Control Systems (ETH Zurich), I bridge the gap between theoretical multi-physics and physical deployment to lay the foundation for a future robotics enterprise.
 </div>

 ---